top of page

 A Utopian/Dystopian Future of Languages

-Gestures are left and sound is removed.
+Gestures remain, and sound is eliminated.

 3D Visualization